 Adding details of your own law thesis in progress

-If you are a law PhD or MPhil research student and would like to have your details added to CLRT submit online or please download and complete a submission form (docx) and email to firstname.lastname@example.org.
+If you are a law PhD or MPhil research student and would like to have your details added to CLRT you can submit online or download and complete a submission form (docx) and email to firstname.lastname@example.org.
 If your research is already listed on the database, and you would like to update the entry in any way, please also get in touch - we would be glad to hear from you!

 We would like to thank all the students, administrators and lecturers who submitted information to help compile the database.